1

 Labor and Delivery (L&D) Only

-Delivery begins on the date of initial hospitalization for delivery and extends through the date in which the member is released from the hospital.
+Delivery begins on the date of initial hospitalization for delivery and extends through the date on which the member is released from the hospital.
 Hospital care related to the delivery is considered part of the delivery charge and is NOT considered part of postpartum care.

 • For vaginal delivery only, bill CPT code 59409.